sparkle-project/sparkle-project.github.io/documentation/index.md

     <string>pfIShU4dEXqPd5ObYNfDBiQWcXozk7estwzTnF9BamQ=</string>
 ```

-You can use the `-x private-key-file` and `-f private-key-file` options to export and import the keys respectively when transferring keys to a new Mac.
+You can use the `-x private-key-file` and `-f private-key-file` options to export and import the keys respectively when transferring keys to another Mac.
 Otherwise we recommend keeping the keys inside your Mac's keychain.
+Be sure to keep them safe and not lose them (they will be erased if your keychain or system is erased).

 Please visit [Migrating to EdDSA from DSA](eddsa-migration) if you are still providing DSA signatures so you can learn how to stop supporting them.